suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 No worries, though, as the interpreter in the challenge is equipped with two useful features:

-- `asm` -> assembles Lua instructions into bytes
+- `asm` -> assembles Lua instructions to bytes
-- `bytecode` -> prints the bytecode of the provided Lua function
+- `bytecode` -> pretty-prints the bytecode of the provided Lua function

-Let's inspect the bytecode of the for loop function to understand what is there to patch:
+Let's inspect the bytecode of the for loop function to understand what is there we have to patch:

 ```
 # Code